Riccardo Gagno: Club career

 He made his Serie B debut for Brescia on 26 August 2017 in a game against Avellino.

 For 2019–20 season, he joined Modena on loan.
 On 21 August 2020 Modena bought out his rights on a permanent basis.

-On 9 April 2022, he scored a injury-time winning goal in a crucial 2021–22 Serie C game against Imolese, by kicking the ball straight from his own area.
+On 9 April 2022, he scored an injury-time winning goal in a crucial 2021–22 Serie C game against Imolese, by kicking the ball straight from his own area.
 The goal allowed Modena to stay four points clear of direct promotion with two games to go.